jtristan/CS1_2022/Homework/HW8/Q4/statement.md

 ###### Input Format (input arrives from terminal / stdin):

 - The first line is an integer <code>N</code>, the number of commands to follow.
-- The next <code>N</code> lines are commands and input values, from points 2-4 above.
+- The next <code>N</code> lines are commands and input values, from point 2 above.

 ###### Output Format (output to terminal / stdout):